-Natural ways to keep birds out of the garden without hurting them.
-Includes various netting, decoys, and scarers, and tips on keeping them effective
+Non-toxic ways to keep birds out of the vegetable garden without hurting them.
+Includes various netting, decoys, and scarers, and tips on keeping them effective.

 The most knowledgeable people on keeping birds away aren’t gardeners — they’re airport officials.
 Birds in airplane engines aren’t a good thing for obvious reasons and airports have made it their business to know how to keep birds out.
 One airport has even conducted a study on it.